Skip to main content

 How Long Does it Take to Sell a Business?

-1. The selling price
+1. Your selling price point

-2. The asking price
+2. The price you’re asking

-3. The multiple of SDE or EBITDA
+3. Your business’s SDE or EBITDA multiple

 The Impact of Selling Price on the Time to Sell a Business